Opening Night – Friday 22nd September.

 Tina is a 24 year old student from Germany living in Ireland having come to Ireland through the Erasmus Programme in 2016 choosing NUIG.
 She is visually impaired and lives, studies and works in Galway.
 “Studying abroad being visually impaired needs more preparation, but it is also worth it” she has said in REHACARE Magazine.
 Since October 2016 while living in Ireland Tina has been blogging about her experience.
 She wants more accessibility in the internet and explains that life is not defined by a disability.

-8.15pm After the screening of A New Economy we will be having a Post Film screening talk.
-Speakers include John Power from the Kilmore Quay Fishermens Co-Op.
+8.15pm After the screening of A New Economy there was a Post Film screening talk.
+Speakers include d John Power from the Kilmore Quay Fishermens Co-Op.
 Eilish Lavelle of Callan’s Camphill Community Nimble Spaces Project.
 James Kehoe , Chairperson of The Backstairs Group Water Scheme Society Ltd. Chaired by Una Dunphy, Teacher, Trade Union activist, Secretary of WCTU

 Nimble Spaces: Eilis Lavelle member of the co-coordinating team.